multimodalAI/multimodal-ai-hugo-group/content/hackathon26/frequently_asked_questions.md

 ### How do I submit?

 Submission is via GitHub.
 Your team should push its work to a team branch and open a Pull Request against the relevant strand branch before the deadline.
-The submission window is **18:00–23:59 on 10 June 2026**.

 ### What is the team branch naming convention?